Yokosuka H5Y: Design and development

-The H5Y was designed by Yokosuka to meet an IJNAS requirement for a twin-engine maritime reconnaissance flying boat, which was intended to match the performance of contemporary four-engine flying boats, while being cheaper to build and easier to maintain.
+The H5Y was designed by Yokosuka to meet an Imperial Japanese Naval Air Service's requirement for a twin-engine maritime reconnaissance flying boat, which was intended to match the performance of contemporary four-engine flying boats while being cheaper to build and easier to maintain.
 Two prototypes were built at the 11th Naval Arsenal, Hiro, being completed in 1936.

 The H5Y was a twin-engine parasol wing aircraft, and thus resembled a scaled-down version of the Kawanishi H6K "Mavis".
-Performance was found to be poor however, with the aircraft underpowered and suffering from structural problems which delayed production.
-Only 20 were built between 1936 and 1941.
+Performance was found to be poor however, with the aircraft underpowered and suffering from structural problems, which delayed production.
+Only twenty were built between 1936 and 1941.
 Yokosuka Naval Air Arsenal built the aircraft at the Dai-Juichi Kaigun Kokusho facility.

 Operational history

 The H5Y was accepted for production in 1938 as the Type 99 Flying Boat Model 11, production deliveries starting in 1939.
-However, production was quickly cancelled owing to the poor performance, only 20 being built.
-Although some were used for coastal anti-submarine patrols early in World War II, they were quickly transferred to second line duties such as transport or training.
+However, production was quickly cancelled owing to the poor performance, with only twenty being built.
+Although some were used for coastal anti-submarine patrols early in World War II, they were quickly transferred to second-line duties such as transport or training.